rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 Dynamic subscriptions are where a subscriber initiates a subscription negotiation with a publisher via a YANG RPC {{RFC7950}}.

-Support for dynamic subscriptions is OPTIONAL, with its availability advertised via the *dynamic* YANG feature in the ietf-yp-lite YANG module {{yp-lite-yang-module}}, and also via the capabilities module {{yp-lite-yang-capabilities-module}}.
+Support for dynamic subscriptions is OPTIONAL, with its availability advertised via the *dynamic* YANG feature in the ietf-yang-push-2 YANG module {{yang-push-2-yang-module}}, and also via the capabilities module {{yang-push-2-yang-capabilities-module}}.

 Dynamic subscription differ from configured subscription in the following ways: